lehtoroni/clogtank/README.md

 Here, take **clogtank.sh**, a Bash script which generates a simple image with many colors and prints it with the given printer.
 Just add it to a cronjob, remember to keep paper loaded to your printer, and never have a clogged printhead again!
 (Hopefully!)

+**🔔 Update on August 10th 2025**: I changed the script to only generate all of the CMYK colors, because even after printing the patterns every 3 days, my personal EcoTank kept clogging... (a printer producer wouldn't programmatically make their printer produce white stripes, would they...?)

 ## Requirements
 - **Bash** on Linux (might work on WSL too?)
     - Tested to work on `Debian 6.1.106-3`